TranThang-2804/blog/src/content/blog/ci/ci-agnostic.md

   true)

 Both of them will be able to execute all the executions in docker containers.
-And they can utilize buildkit to better utilizing caching and performance.
-For the context of the blog, explaining buildkit will be too long.
+And they can utilize buildkit for better utilize caching and performance.
+For the context of the blog, explaining buildkit will be beyond the scope.
 So just don't care about it right now :D. I may create another blog just for that topic

 ### 3. Demo example

-The demo I gonna do today is from my another repo I'm working on to write a K8s Controller.
+The demo I gonna use today is from my another repo that I'm working on to write a K8s Controller for cloud role integration.
 [K8s Controller Pod Cloud Role Identity](https://github.com/TranThang-2804/k8s-pod-identity-controller)

 1. Prerequisites: